-Over the past 15 years with the rise in biological control interest there has become a greater focus on the non-target impacts that could occur. ^[2] In the past many biological control releases were not thoroughly examined and agents of biological control were released without any consideration.
-When introducing a biological control agent to a new area, a primary concern is its host-specificity.
-Generalist feeders (control agents that are not restricted to preying on a single species or a small range of species) often make poor biological control agents, and may become invasive species themselves.
+Over the past 15 years with the rise in biological control interest there has become a greater focus on the nontarget impacts that could occur.^[3] In the past many biological control releases were not thoroughly examined and agents of biological control were released without any consideration.
+When introducing a biological control agent to a new area, a primary concern is its hostspecificity.
+Generalist feeders (control agents that are not restricted to preving on a single species or a small range of species) often make poor biological control agents, and may become invasive species themselves.
 For this reason potential biological control agents should be subject to extensive testing and quarantine before release into any new environment.
 If a species is introduced and attacks a native species, the biodiversity in that area can change dramatically.
 When one native species is removed from an area, it may have filled an essential ecological niche.
 When this niche is absent it may directly affect the entire ecosystem.

 Vertebrate animals tend to be generalist feeders, and seldom make good biological control agents; many of the classic cases of "biocontrol gone awry" involve vertebrates.
-For example the cane toad, Bufo marinus, was intentionally introduced to Australia to control the introduced French's Cane Beetle and the Greyback Cane Beetle,^[20] pests of sugar cane.
+For example the cane toad, Bufo marinus, was intentionally introduced to Australia to control the introduced French's Cane Beetle and the Greyback Cane Beetle,^[27] pests of sugar cane.
 102 toads were obtained from Hawaii and bred in captivity to increase their numbers until they were released into the sugar cane fields of the tropic north in 1935.
 It was later discovered that the toads could not jump very high and so they could not eat the cane beetles which stayed up on the upper stalks of the cane plants.
 However the toad thrived by feeding on other insects and it soon spread very rapidly; it took over native amphibian habitat and brought foreign disease to native toads and frogs, dramatically reducing their populations.
-Also when it is threatened or handled, the cane toad releases poison from parotid glands on its shoulders; native harmed or killed.^[21] This example shows how small mis-introduced organisms can alter the native biodiversity in large ecosystems.
+Also when it is threatened or handled, the cane toad releases poison from parotid glands on its shoulders; native Australian species such as goannas, tiger snakes, dingos and northern quolls that attempted to eat the toad were harmed or killed.^[28] This example shows how small mis-introduced organisms can alter the native biodiversity in large ecosystems.
 If native species are reduced or eradicated, a domino effect can take place until a new equilibrium is reached.